keptn/keptn.github.io/content/docs/concepts/usecases/progressive_delivery/index.md

 keywords: [use-cases]
 ---

+> **Challenge:** Today, many organization build their continuous delivery workflows by hand and in an imperative way.
+This can lead to a lot of manual work when, for example, a scripted delivery pipeline - with slight modifications - is spread across the organization and re-used by different teams.
+Just imagine the difficulty to keep all variations of this pipeline up-to-date and to consider future changes in the delivery workflow of a new artifact.

-Keptn follows the approach of *scriptless delivery*, thus, there is no need to write *any* imperative pipeline code.
+Keptn follows the approach of *scriptless delivery* meaning that there is no need to write *any* imperative pipeline code.
 Instead, a multi-stage delivery workflow is defined declaratively.

 ## Shipyard for Delivery Declaration